 to ensure that the trust functions as intended.

 trust administration, call

-Alameda County trust
+Alameda County trust lawyer, at

 Duties of Trustees in the Administration Process